 5. Using a spoon or a ice cream scoop, make eight mounds out of the dough.

-6. Place the mounds onto the baking sheet and bake for 10
+6. Place the mounds onto the baking sheet and bake for 10-15 minutes until the tops are a light golden brown.

 7. Meanwhile, in a small bowl, mix the confectioner's sugar with the milk.